gruntwork-io/docs/docs/refarch/configuration/index.md

 # Understand the process

 The Gruntwork Reference Architecture allows you to configure key aspects to your needs.
 Before you receive your deployed Reference Architecture, you will:
 1. **Configure** your choice of your primary AWS region, database and compute flavors, domain names and more via a pull request
 2. **Iterate** on the configuration in your pull request in response to Gruntwork preflight checks that spot blocking issues and ensure your deployment is ready to commence
-3. **Merge** your pull request, once your configuration passes all checks, which will automatically commence your Reference Architecture deployment
+3. **Merge** your pull request after all check pass.
+Merging will automatically commence your Reference Architecture deployment
 4. **Wait** until Gruntwork has successfully completed your deployment.
 You'll receive an automated email indicating your deployment is complete

-## Where and how to configure your Reference Architecture for deployment
+## Configure your Reference Architecture for deployment

-GitHub, and your `infrastructure-live` repository, are the source of truth for your configuration decisions.
-Within your `infrastructure-live` repository, the `reference-architecture-form.yml` file is where all of your specific selections, domain names, AWS account IDs, etc are defined.
+Your Reference Architecture configuration lives in your `infrastructure-live` repository on GitHub.
+Within your `infrastructure-live` repository, the `reference-architecture-form.yml` file defines all of your specific selections, domain names, AWS account IDs, etc.

 Gruntwork deployment tooling reads your `reference-architecture-form.yml` in order to first perform preflight checks to ensure your accounts and selections are valid and ready for deployment.